JunYuHuang/top-bookface/Planning.md

 Assumption(s):

-- By default, any (registered) user follows themselves and this relation cannot be changed.
 - User `A` is signed in to the app.
 - User `A` is following 0 or more other users.